LeBron James: 2018–2019: Injury and playoff miss

-On June 29, 2018, James opted out of his contract with the Cavaliers and became an unrestricted free agent.
-Two days later, his management company, Klutch Sports, announced that he would sign with the Los Angeles Lakers on a four-year, $153.5 million contract; the deal was officially completed on July 9.
-In an interview with Sports Illustrated, James' agent Rich Paul explained: "In 2010, when he went to Miami, it was about championships.
+In June 2018, James opted out of his contract with the Cavaliers and became an unrestricted free agent.
+He signed with the Los Angeles Lakers on a four-year, $153.5 million contract.
+James's agent Rich Paul explained: "In 2010, when he went to Miami, it was about championships.
 In 2014, when he went back to Cleveland, it was about delivering on a promise.
 In 2018, it was just about doing what he wants to do."
-Reaction to the move was more positive than his original departure from the Cavaliers, albeit still mixed, as some onlookers felt that Los Angeles was not his optimal destination.
+Reactions among Cleveland fans and coaches were more positive than during James's first departure, although ESPN reported that reactions from players, coaches, executives and agents throughout the NBA were mixed.